michaelbull/kotlin-result/README.md

 }
 ```

-When interacting with code outside your control that may throw exceptions, wrap the call
+When interacting with code outside of your control that may throw exceptions, wrap the call
 with [`runCatching`][result-runCatching] to capture its execution as a `Result<T, Throwable>`:

 ```kotlin